yuval/yuvalmerhav.com/content/posts/2024-12-02-decoder-embeddings.md

 +++

 ## Introduction

-Text embedding models have been dominated by fine-tuned BERT-style bidirectional encoders, like [E5](https://yuvalmerhav.com/posts/e5/), which offered state-of-the-art (SOTA) performance for many sequence-level tasks.
+Fine-tuned BERT-style bidirectional encoders, such as [E5](https://yuvalmerhav.com/posts/e5/), have long dominated text embedding models, delivering state-of-the-art performance for many sequence-level tasks at an accessible cost.
 However, currently, many of the top performing models on the [MTEB leaderboard](https://huggingface.co/spaces/mteb/leaderboard), a text embedding benchmark for various tasks (retrieval, clustering, classification, etc.) are decoder-only language models at the ~7B scale.
 These models leverage larger context windows and pretraining on web-scale data.

 This post reviews the papers of the following models: